TTTUUUIII/WKuWKu/README.md

 > This is a [Libretro](https://www.libretro.com/) frontend implementation for the Android platform.

 ## What can it currently do ?
-> Currently, it integrates the [libretro-fceumm](https://github.com/libretro/libretro-fceumm) core, so you can use it to play classic games on the Nintendo NES platform on your Android phone.
+> Currently, it integrates the [libretro-fceumm](https://github.com/libretro/libretro-fceumm) and [genesis-plus-gx](https://github.com/libretro/Genesis-Plus-GX) core, So you can use it to play classic games from Nintendo or Sega platforms directly on your Android phone.

 ## What's next ?
 > - Continue to improve various basic functions (as you can see, many functions are still only on the interface and have not yet been implemented.)